Udgeet007/Amazon-clone/README.md

 Thank you for exploring my Amazon clone project.
 Feel free to fork the repository, provide feedback, or use it as a starting point for your own web development endeavors.
 Happy coding!
 ```

-You can copy and paste this markup into your project's README.md file on GitHub.